 Interpreting The Stats:

 Numbers are great.
 However, the power of the numbers is in what they actually mean.
 Industry professionals look at more data than just how much time consumers spend online with a mobile device.
-Of expanded data, the most important information is that research revealed conversion rates on mobile devices are relatively low.
+Of expanded data, the most important information is that research revealed conversion rates on devices are relatively low.
 Desktop conversion rate is 67% as compared to 33% for mobile devices.

 To keep up with what consumers are doing online, a company must adapt their website to be responsive for those visiting via smartphone or tablet.